gravitational/teleport/rfd/0137-unified-resource-view.md

 ```

 This endpoint will pull resources from our unified resource cache and run through the same filtering/rbac as `ListResources`

+### Performance Limitations
+As of the current implementation, `ListUnifiedResources` is not very performant for large clusters.
+It uses `FakePaginate` under the hood, similar to the rest of the legacy Web UI resources, which will load the entire resource set into memory to then handle sorting, RBAC checks, and pagination.
+This becomes very taxing as every request has to load the entire set before getting the "next page".
+This is a limitation due to not being able to preserve a stream across RPCs (for example, how `ListNodes` works with `IterateResources`.
+A possible solution for the next iteration might be storing resources in a map and using the bTree per sort order to store indexes but this needs to be verified.

 ### Backward Compatibility